complexly/gbb_code/README.md

 - Parquet IO requires `pyarrow` (already pinned).
 - R notebooks require `IRkernel` if run in Jupyter.
 - Stata notebook can be run in Stata directly or using a Jupyter kernel configured for Stata.
+- The matching and clustering step requires large memory, typically need memory of 64GB or larger for the whole patent dataset.

 ## License